-Design management firm or project design management plan is the third article of a series of articles about design management in architecture practice.
+Design manager firm or project design management plan is the third article of a series of articles about design management in architecture practice.
 I have discussed in the previous articles what is design management and who is the design manager in practice.
 In this article, I am going to discuss that, in practice, building a design management plan is to manage a project or a firm.
 A design manager, as illustrated in the second article, builds a design management plan when he is responsible for a project or more than one project.
-But when the design manager is responsible for the whole architectural design and related activities in the firm, he is building a design management plan for a firm that is more complex in terms of nested activities and responsibilities.
+But when the design manager is responsible for the whole architectural design and related activities in the firm he is building a design management plan for a firm that is more complex in terms of nested activities and responsibilities.

 A design management plan includes three main components managing People, Systems, and architectural design work.